 Or “Why don’t you go out and make some new friends?”

 If he does that, say this (again, in a genuine way, no not say it if you don’t truly believe it.
 Wait until you really feel it inside before you say it.
 You’ll be pleased with yourself if you do.)

 “Thanks, I love that you’re so willing to go out of your way to help me – but you know, there’s actually nothing to be fixed here.
 It’s just my feelings as they are, and my feelings will pass as quickly as they came.
 I know that sounds crazy, maybe it’s just because I’m a woman and we’re naturally crazy, but there’s actually nothing to be fixed right now.”

 This might make him laugh or smile.

 It might mean he’ll look at you with this confused look on his face.
-Whatever.
-At least you get to feel more in control of your communications with him.
+Whatever it is, at least you get to feel more in control of your communications with him.

-So go ahead, and use it, and also let me know how you go!
+So go ahead, and use what I just suggested to you, and also let me know how you go!